High School Equivalency Instructors

-Shazima Gillani is the daytime class adult literacy instructor for the WSWHE BOCES TASC™ program for both Saratoga Springs and Glens Falls.
+Shazima Gillani began working for the High School Equivalency Program at the beginning of the 2014-2015 school year.
 Providing open communication and creating a bond with her students, Mrs. Gillani said of her position, “I love it.
-I have the opportunity to work with a variety of different level students.
+I have the opportunity to work with a variety of students at different levels.
 I’m constantly assessing and changing my teaching methods and using different strategies for student success.”

-Mrs. Gillani has years of experience in education.
-She was a teaching assistant, substitute taught for 10 years, taught an after-school program and in a library.
+Mrs. Gillani’s many years of experience in education include being a teaching assistant, substitute for 10 years, after-school program teacher and a library teacher.

 She earned a bachelor’s degree in childhood education grades 1-6, English grades 7-12 from Stony Brook University, a master’s degree in literacy from SUNY Plattsburgh and a special education certificate from the College of Saint Rose.